0xNeit/suilend/README.md

-# suilend
+# Suilend
 Lending protocol on the Sui Blockchain

-Overview of terminology
+# Overview of terminology

 A LendingMarket object holds many Reserves and Obligations.